CognitiveScale/cortex-fabric-examples/profiles-jar-examples/README.md

 - Access to Cortex Fabric instance and knowledge of backend configuration (Cortex Catalog/Manged Content)

 Steps:
-0. Generate a CORTEX_TOKEN (to connect to the Fabric)
+0. Generate a CORTEX_TOKEN
 1. Update the Spark config file to set arguments for the example to run (e.g. `--project`, which connections to join, output connection).
 The default example is Joining two connections and saves the result in another connection (see `main-app/src/main/java/com/c12e/cortex/examples/JoinConnections.java`).
 3. If still running the join-connections example, then ensure the connections (left, right, and output) exist in Cortex. **NOTE: The underlying file for the output connection does not need to exist, but the connection must be defined in Cortex.**
+4. Update the name of the secret used by the example for your connections.
+The default secret name is `aws_secret`
-4. Set the below environment variables, to run against the cluster (thse may vary depending on the connections & cluster)
+5. Set the below environment variables, to run against the cluster (thse may vary depending on the connections & cluster)
     * For Fabric authentication
         - `CORTEX_TOKEN=xxxx`
     * For Cortex backend storage (i.e. Catalog/Managed Content)